anmoa/PILF/readme.md

 **Current Achievements and Advantages:**

 1. **Significant Functional Specialization**: Gaussian routing has successfully induced spontaneous functional specialization among the expert networks.
 Experiments (see the `marathon-v3` series) clearly show that in multi-task learning, different experts develop stable "knowledge domains" for specific datasets (e.g., MNIST vs. CIFAR10).
-2. **1-Step Rehearsal**: GPIL-MoE demonstrates excellent resistance to catastrophic forgetting.
+2. **1-Step Rehearsal**: GaussMoE demonstrates excellent resistance to catastrophic forgetting.
 Thanks to functional specialization, when the model re-encounters an old task, it can quickly reactivate the relevant experts' knowledge with a minimal amount of "rehearsal" (e.g., a single epoch).
 This marks a significant step toward true continual learning.
-3. **Neural Darwinism Pruning (Surprise-Min-K)**: This is a further enhancement to Gaussian routing, inheriting and surpassing the ideas of early GBP.
+3. **Neural Darwinism Pruning (`Surprise_Min_Update`, SMK)**: This is a further enhancement to Gaussian routing, inheriting and surpassing the ideas of early GBP.
 After the `top-k` experts are activated, the system calculates the `Surprise` for each expert and retains only the `min_k` experts with the lowest `Surprise` for updating.
 This accelerates functional convergence and forces the model to rely on its most "confident" experts, achieving finer-grained resource allocation and stronger knowledge consolidation.

 **Limitation: Catastrophic Forgetting Not Yet Eradicated**

 Although Gaussian routing significantly **mitigates** catastrophic forgetting through functional specialization, it does **not completely solve** the problem.
 The experts' "knowledge domains" (i.e., their Gaussian parameters `μ` and `σ`) are still trainable and can "drift" when interfered with by new data distributions.
-This is why in the future G²PILD-MoE stage, we must introduce a parallel **generative memory system** (e.g., a GAN) to actively consolidate and calibrate these knowledge domains through "dream rehearsal," thereby achieving true continual learning.
+This is why in the future GenGaussMoE-D stage, we must introduce a parallel **generative memory system** (e.g., a GAN) to actively consolidate and calibrate these knowledge domains through "dream rehearsal," thereby achieving true continual learning.

-### Stage 4: G²PILD-MoE (Generative Gaussian-Routed Dynamic MoE) - [Future Direction]
+### Stage 4: GenGaussMoE-D (Generative Gaussian-Routed Dynamic MoE) - [Future Direction]

 The goal of this stage is to achieve a fully adaptive cognitive system.